FACG2/react-router-example/README.md

 - **constants**
   - action types
 - **reducers**
-  - functions which listen for actions then change state
+  - functions which listen for `actions` return a new state
   - related to redux
 - **styles**
   - css/sass